graysonriffe/NFRev1/docs/pages/2_tutorial.md

 We then pass this config to an nf::Application

-@section createApp Creating and Configuring an Application
+@section createAppTut Creating and Configuring an Application

 The nf::Application class represents an instance of the engine.
 This is the point where you will attach your states and run the engine.